 Furthermore, the bill mandates that the Department of Safety provide training on Alzheimer's disease and related dementias to fire service and emergency medical personnel, requiring them to complete at least one hour of such training as part of their re-licensure requirements.
-The estimated cost for the state to implement this training is projected to be less than $10,000 annually, while the financial impact on counties and localities remains indeterminable.
+The estimated cost for the Department of Safety to implement this training is projected to be less than $10,000 annually, while the financial impact on counties and localities remains indeterminable.
 The bill is set to take effect 60 days after its passage.

 Statutes affected: Introduced: 126-A:15-a, 153-A:3